jina-ai/jina/.github/2.0/COOKBOOK-CleanCode.md

 # Temporary Cookbook on Clean Code

 Jina is designed as a lean and efficient framework.
-Solutions built on top of Jina also mean to be clean.
+Solutions built on top of Jina also mean to be so.
 Here are some tips to help you write clean & beautiful code.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->